robin-raymond/zax.io/flow-control.md

                 break
             doSomething()

-            // a break is not required between case statements as the code
+            // unlike other languages, a `break` is not required between
-            // logic will not flow through from one case to another
+            // `case` statements as the code logic will not flow through from
-            // automatically
+            // one case to another automatically
         }
         case 2
-            // single statement is executed then the switch exits doSomething()
+            // single statement is executed then the `switch` exits doSomething()
         case 3
         case 4 {
             // if `value` is `3` or `4` two statements are executed and then
-            // the switch exits
+            // the `switch` exits
             doSomething()
             doSomething()
         }
         case 5
         case 6
             doSomething()
-            // ERROR: This code will not compile as multiple statements
+            // ERROR: this code will not compile as multiple statements are
-            // require using a `{}` scope
+            // present thus requiring using a `{}` scope or the `;` operator doSomething()
-            doSomething()
         case 7
         case 8
+            // the `;` operator causes both statements to be joined as a
+            // single statement at the same scope doSomething();
+            doSomething()
+        case 9
+        case 10
         default {
-            // values not `1` to `6` will execute a default scenario doSomething()
+            // values not `1` through `8` will execute this default scenario doSomething()
             doSomething()
         }